 - Use a truck or trailer.
-Do not tow the motorcycle with another vehicle, as towing will impair the motorcycle's steering and handling. - Position and restrain the motorcycle in an upright position. - Do not restrain the motorcycle using the handlebars.
+Do not tow the motorcycle with another vehicle, as towing will impair the motorcycle's steering and handling. - Position and restrain the motorcycle in an upright position. - Place tiedowns as wide apart as possible on the trailer or vehicle for best stability. - Do not restrain the motorcycle using the handlebars.

 - Loop tiedown straps (from the front) up and over the lower triple clamp, using care to not interfere with wiring and brake lines.
-Place tiedowns as wide apart as possible on the truck or trailer bed for best stability. - Do not engage the side stand during truck or trailer transportation.
+Place tiedowns as wide apart as possible on the truck or trailer bed for best stability. - Do not engage the side stand during truck or trailer transportation. - For added security, additional straps may be routed around the frame between the fuel tank and the seat.
+Use care to not place the straps over wiring harnesses or evap lines.